-In the code map, selected codes are displayed as on a map.
-The more two codes overlap, i.e. the more similar they are in terms of their use in the data, the closer they are placed together on the map.
+In the Code Map, selected codes are displayed as on a map.
+The more two codes co-occur, i.e., the more similar they are in terms of their use in the data, the closer they are placed together on the map.

 Creating a code map

 To create a code map, follow these steps:

 - Select Visual Tools > Code Map in the ribbon menu.
 The following dialog box will then appear:

 - Use your mouse to drag all the codes from the “Code System” that you want to place on the Code Map into the upper area of the dialog box.
 You can also activate codes and transfer them directly to the dialog box via the Paste activated codes button.

 - 3. Select one of the following three options, which determine what type of co-occurrence should be analyzed to determine the similarity between two codes:

 Intersection of codes in a segment – Counts the number of times two codes have been assigned to the same segment.
 It is sufficient, if codes intersect; they do not have to cover 100% of the same area.

 Proximity of codes in same document – Counts the number of times two codes were assigned at a definable distance in the same document or in the same media file.
 You can define the maximum distance in the number field.

 Occurrence of codes in same document – Counts the number of documents in which two codes occur.
 The location of the two codes is irrelevant; they must both have been assigned at least once in the document.